Budget-Friendly Hacks For a Green Home

 Most people think it immediately means homes powered by wind or solar panels, or a tricky process for recycling.
 That’s not the case.

-In fact, you can go green with basic things like turning the lights off when you go out of the room or turning off the faucet while brushing your teeth!
+In fact, you can go green by adding flowers with basic things like turning the lights off when you go out of the room or turning off the faucet while brushing your teeth!

 Going green isn’t just a trend.
 It’s a must now for people everywhere!